cloudkeynet/softether_wazuh/README.md

 The initial step involves uploading the `VPC.yml` template.
 This template defines your VPC and the subnets necessary for subsequent connections.
 It includes two public and two private subnets, from which one of each type will be used for the deployment.

-### Step 2: Deploying the SoftEther and Wazuh Template
+### Step 2: Deploying the SoftEther and Wazuh Template using public instance ip

 Next, deploy the `SoftEther_internal.yml` template.
 This template contains the resources required to create the SoftEther VPN instance, which acts as a secure gateway to the Wazuh instance.